 Size and Appearance

 Plymouth Rocks are large, heavy birds, weighing about 7 to 8 pounds.
 They are single-comb and do not have feathered legs.
 They have four toes and are not crested.
-Cocks have stripping, or barring, of equal width, while hens have slightly wider dark bars than white bars, giving them compartively darker look.
+Cocks have stripping or barring, of equal width, while hens have slightly wider dark bars than white bars, giving them comparatively darker look.

 Recognized varieties include Barred, White Buff, Silver, Penciled, Partridge, Columbian, Blue, and Black.
 These varieties are typically called by their name followed by "Rock," so a Barred Rock is actually a black-and-white Plymouth Rock chicken, and its entire proper breed name is Barred Plymouth Rock.